Global Warming May Cause Hurricanes To Become Rainier And Deadlier, Say Scientists

 “Tropical cyclones are very, very good at converging a whole lot of heat in one place at one time.
 Air can hold about 7 percent more water for every degree Celsius increase in temperature.
 That means warmer air and warmer water can lead to larger, more intense hurricanes, which in turn lead to more rainfall.”

 The article points out that drawing comparisons between climate change and weather events can be tricky and requires intensive studies and data crunching.
-However, most scientists are in agreement that rising global temperatures had an impact in the severity of storms like Harvey, Maria, and Irma.
+However, most scientists are in agreement that rising global temperatures had an impact on the severity of storms like Harvey, Maria, and Irma.

 Sarah Kapnick, a researcher at NOAA’s Geophysical Fluid Dynamics Laboratory, spoke about the connection between warming and increased rainfall.